What can we learn from sea surface temperatures?

 Interpreting the Graph

 The graph includes satellite-derived sea surface temperature data for the eastern and northern Bering Sea shelf (10m-200m).
 The northern Bering area is from 60-65ºN and the eastern Bering is from the AK Peninsula to 60ºN.
-Background grey lines include daily temperatures for each year with the 2003-2012 mean overlain in black.
+Background grey lines include daily temperatures for each year.
+The daily mean temperatures from 1986-2015 are overlain in black (adopting the convention of a mean based on the oldest 30 complete years of the time series).
 December data are plotted as part of the subsequent year (e.g., dark blue 2020 line includes December 2019).
 Figure courtesy of Jordan Watson, NOAA Alaska Fisheries Science Center.

 How were these graphs generated?